 The surface brightess reported below is an indication of the brightness per unit of angular area of IC 332.

 Apparent size of IC 332The following table reports IC 332 apparent angular size.
 The green area displayed on top of the DSS2 image of IC 332 is a visual representation of it.

 The image below is a photograph of IC 332 from the Digitized Sky Survey 2 (DSS2 - see the credits section) taken in the red channel.
 The area of sky represented in the image is 0.5x0.5 degrees (30x30 arcmins).

-IC 332 - Lenticular Galaxy is classified as Lenticular (S0-Aa) according to the Hubble and de Vaucouleurs galaxy morphological classification.
-The diagram below shows a visual representation of the position of IC 332 - Lenticular Galaxy in the Hubble de Vaucouleurs sequence.
+IC 332 - Lenticular Galaxy in Taurus is classified as Lenticular (S0-Aa) according to the Hubble and de Vaucouleurs galaxy morphological classification.
+The diagram below shows a visual representation of the position of IC 332 - Lenticular Galaxy in Taurus in the Hubble de Vaucouleurs sequence.

 Celestial coordinates and finder chart of IC 332

 Celestial coordinates for the J2000 equinox of IC 332 are provided in the following table: